marktr11/RAG-Pipeline-LLM-Evaluation/PART1_RAG_IMPLEMENTATION/PART1.md

 # Part 1: Basic RAG Pipeline Implementation

 This part contains a Python implementation of a minimal Retrieval-Augmented Generation (RAG) pipeline.
-The pipeline processes a PDF document, allows querying against its content, and generates answers based on retrieved information.
+The pipeline processes a PDF document, allows querying against its content, and generates answer based on retrieved information.

 ## Features and workflow